OneDimensional solver

 • Variable-sized bin packing

-• Nesting length
+• Nesting length between consecutive items

 • Maximum number of items in a bin containing an item of a given type